-- Provide a rate of return that exceeds that of the Russell 2000 Index over rolling fiveyear periods.
-The option's returns should remain competitive with the index returns over rolling three-year periods. - Provide a rate of return that exceeds the median in a small cap U.S. equity peer group universe over rolling five-year periods.
+- Provide a rate of return that exceeds the median in a small cap U.S. equity peer group universe over rolling five-year periods.
 The option's returns should remain competitive with the universe over rolling three-year periods. - Maintain a risk level, as measured by the standard deviation of quarterly returns, which does not exceed 150% of the risk of the Russell 2000 Index over rolling five-year periods.